ppanko/intro-to-hpc/testJob-array/README.md

 #$ -t 1-10:1
 ```

-The initial trouble with this approach is that the size of the tasks no longer corresponds to the number of replications
+The initial trouble with this approach is that the size of the tasks no longer corresponds to the number of conditions
 we have in our [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) (unless you only need 1 replication per task).
 If you recall, the example above requests 36 processors
 for each task because we expect that each "chunk" of our [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) requires 36 processors to complete the assigned number of
-replications.
+conditions.

 On the other hand, if the R [job script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) is complementary to the simplified `-t` parameter, there should be
 no issue for properly allocating resources.

 ## 5. Array stratification in R

-To make the R [job script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) "aware" of the `-t` parameter settings, we need to make certain that the replications are broken
+To make the R [job script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) "aware" of the `-t` parameter settings, we need to make certain that the conditions are broken
 up into (ideally) even chunks that can then be assigned to each task.
 This can
-be done by stratifying the replication list and then subsetting the replication list by the provided task ID.
+be done by stratifying the condition list and then subsetting the condition list by the provided task ID.

+We can start the process by retrieving the necessary environmental variables and placing them inside objects.
+The most important ones for this example will be `N_SLOTS`, which is the number of requested processors, and `SGE_TASK_ID`, the ID of the current task.